Aqib-Soudagar/ToDo-List-App/README.md

 # ToDo-List-App
 A To-Do List app allows users to easily add, delete, and mark tasks as completed.
-It helps organize tasks, track progress, and stay productive with a simple, user-friendly interface that makes managing daily activities quick and efficient.
+It helps organize tasks, track progress, and stay productive with a simple, responsive, and user-friendly interface that makes managing daily activities quick and efficient.